Williams Field

 Williams Field or Willy Field (ICAO: NZWD) is a United States Antarctic Program airfield in Antarctica.
 Williams Field consists of two snow runways located on approximately 8 meters (25 ft) of compacted snow, lying on top of 8–10 ft of ice, floating over 550 meters (1,800 ft) of water.
 The airport, which is approximately seven miles from Ross Island, serves McMurdo Station and New Zealand's Scott Base.
-Until the 2009–10 summer season, Williams was the major airfield for on-continent aircraft operations in Antarctica.
+Williams Field is the major airfield for on-continent aircraft operations in Antarctica.

 Williams Field is named in honor of Richard T. Williams, a United States Navy equipment operator who drowned when his D-8 tractor broke through the ice on January 6, 1956.
 Williams and other personnel were participants in the first Operation Deep Freeze, a U.S. military mission to build a permanent science research station at McMurdo Station in anticipation of the International Geophysical Year 1957–58.